 Need something new to watch on Netflix?
 Click here

-The Irishman will also be hitting the big screen as well as Netflix – but according to Robert De Niro, it will be a limited release.
+The Irishman also hit the big screen as well as Netflix – but on a limited release.

 Is there a trailer for The Irishman?

 There sure is.
 Netflix released a first-look at the film in late July 2019 with an action-packed two minutes of footage featuring the assassination of JFK…

 A further trailer was released in anticipation of the film’s imminent release on Netflix…

 Based on the book I Heard You Paint Houses by Charles Brandt, the film follows Frank ‘The Irishman’ Sheeran, a union official with connection to the mafia, and who allegedly murdered his friend and controversial union leader, Jimmy Hoffa, at the behest of the Bufalino crime family.

 A World War Two veteran, Sheeran first met Hoffa while both men were in their thirties, and apparently a huge chunk of the film’s budget is going towards the CGI to make respective actors Robert De Niro and Al Pacino look younger for the biopic’s various lengthy flashbacks to 1959.